 (before the good ideology)

-- Note that 'Year Zero' is actually originally a Khmer Rouge socialist slogan.
+- Note that 'Year Zero' was a Khmer Rouge socialist slogan.

 - My own preferred unkind meaning is ideology as unreflective, tribal philosophy.